Order of Aftab: Second Class insignia

 The insignia of the second class also consists of breast star, sash and sash badge.
 The badge is similar to the first class but in enamel and brilliants, instead of diamonds.
 Unlike the first class, the breast star of the second class is a closer copy of the badge, but with pendant diamonds from the two horizontal lower arms.
 The sunburst is semicircular with seventeen rays, surrounding only the top half of the central disk with its wide platinum band and circlet of diamonds.

 Recipients of the second class wore the badge suspended from the same grand cordon, and in the same manner, as those of the first class.

 Replacement

 Following the fall of the Qajar dynasty and during the reign of Reza Shah Pahlavi, this order was replaced by the Order of Khorshid (another Persian word for 'Sun') in 1939.
+This was then transformed into Neshān-e Āryāmehr, Nešâne Āryāmehr or Nishān-i Āryāmehr, meaning 'the Order of the Light of the Aryans'.
+It was the third and last imperial order of knighthood founded by Mohammad Reza Shah Pahlavi on 26 September 1967 (Note: This date, given in most publications, is plausibly the date of revival, not of institution: photographs of the imperial wedding celebrations in 1939 show Queen Tadj ol-Molouk wearing an almost identical star; Reza Shah may well have founded the order at the same time as the Order of Pahlavi in 1932) in honour of his consort, Empress Farah Diba, and restricted to ladies only.
+The first class was restricted to female Sovereigns or consorts of reigning rulers, the second class to princesses.